limine-bootloader/limine/PROTOCOL.md

 All pointers are 64-bit wide.
 All pointers point to the object with the higher half direct map offset already added to them, unless otherwise noted.

+The calling convention matches the SysV C ABI for the specific architecture.

 ### Executable formats

 The Limine protocol does not enforce any specific executable format, but